Mesagisto/mesagisto/docs/en-US/telegram-message-source.md

 > In fact, whatever the value of the channel is, just make sure the value is the same for different forwarding clients

 ## Attention

-Your Bot should have Group Privacy Mode set to OFF, otherwise the Bot will not be able to access the group chat messages.
+- Your Bot should have Group Privacy Mode set to OFF, otherwise the Bot will not be able to access the group chat messages.
+- After changing the Group Privacy Mode or group type, please remove the Bot from the group and restart it.